exasol/virtual-schemas/jdbc-adapter/README.md

 # JDBC Adapter for Virtual Schemas

 ## Overview
-This is an adapter for virtual schemas to connect to JDBC data sources, like Hive or Oracle or any other.
-It serves as the reference adapter for the virtual schema framework.
+The JDBC adapter for virtual schemas allows you to connect to JDBC data sources like Hive, Oracle, Teradata, EXASOL or any other data source supporting JDBC.
+It serves as the reference adapter for the EXASOL virtual schema framework.

+The JDBC adapter currently supports the following set of SQL dialects and data sources, which will be continuously extended based on feedback from our users:
+* EXASOL
+* Hive
+* Impala
+* Oracle
+* Teradata
+* Redshift

+Each such implementation of a dialect handles three major aspects:
+* How to **map the tables** in the source systems to virtual tables in EXASOL, including how to **map the source data types** to EXASOL data types
+* How is the **SQL syntax** of the data source, including identifier quoting, case-sensitivity, function names, or special syntax like LIMIT/TOP.
+* Which **capabilities** are supported by the data source.
+E.g. is it supported to run filters, to specify select list expressions, to run aggregation or scalar functions or to order or limit the result.

+In adition, there is the so called ```GENERIC``` dialect, which derives the SQL dialect from the JDBC driver metadata and is designed to work with any JDBC driver.
+However, it does not support any capabilities and should only be used for evaluation purposes.

 If you are interested in a introduction to virtual schemas please refer to the EXASOL user manual.
-You can find it in the  [user portal download area](https://www.exasol.com/portal/display/DOWNLOAD/6.0).
+You can find it in the [download area of the EXASOL user portal](https://www.exasol.com/portal/display/DOWNLOAD/6.0).

 ## Getting Started